haberdashPI/vscode-master-key/notes.md

 - move modalkeys.selectbetween to selection-utilities.selectBetween
 - add various selectbetween commands
 - add symmetric insert setup and continue dogfooding with the new repeat actions

-cleanup:

-- we know transient variables aren't really something we need to expose to the user; from their perspective all commands are a unitary thing (`prefix` is a special case, but is only employed for documentation purposes on the user side; in principle it could be a no op, and multi-key commands could be represented as they normally are in VSCode)

 wishlist: